The Truth of Prometheus (The Play)

 PROMETHEUS.

-I am only a slave in body, but not in my soul.
-Thou canst inflict mental and physical pain.
-However, thou shalt not destroy me!
+I am only a slave in body, not in soul.
+Thou canst inflict pain, but thou shalt never destroy me.

 MIKRION.